The electrifying history of Nikola Tesla

 Tesla’s battle for ownership of radio wasn’t the only issue he faced in his life.

-Over the years, Nikola Tesla encountered various challenges, making it increasingly difficult for him to accomplish his goals, and share his incredible inventions with the world.
+Over the years, Nikola Tesla encountered various challenges, making it increasingly difficult for him to accomplish his goals and share his incredible inventions with the world.

-For instance, in 1895, his Manhattan laboratory was destroyed by a fire, completely eradicating his prototypes and notes.
 In 1898, he demonstrated the wireless control of a boat in Madison Square Garden, but the media branded his accomplishment as a hoax.

 For much of his life, Tesla was either ignored or treated as a joke by his peers.
-In the popular community, Tesla was something a mad scientist, experimenting with bizarre physics and concepts that the average person simply couldn’t comprehend.
+In the popular community, Tesla was something like a mad scientist, experimenting with bizarre physics and concepts that the average person simply couldn’t comprehend.

 He missed his chance at a Nobel Prize and struggled to gain recognition for his work because of his poor business practices.

 By the time he reached his final years, Tesla was penniless, moving from place to place to avoid paying his bills.
-Eventually, he settled into a hotel in New York, where his rent was handled by the Westinghouse company.

 Nikola Tesla facts: Why is Nikola Tesla famous?

-The Serbian-American engineer was a man ahead of his time, and a person that many consider to be a hero today.
 Over the years, he proposed several incredible and outlandish ideas.
 Here are some of the most amazing Nikola Tesla facts that you may not know:

 1. He wanted to use the Niagara Falls to power the world